jeffreycwitt/pl339/docs/11-hypertext-1.md

 </div>

 Finally, Landow again seems to note how our language is inherited from our familiarity with a previous medium.
 But just like the word "send" was changed by the telegraph, so words like "book" and "text" require a new meaning.
-But at the same time, old words and old meanings threaten (through "paradigmatic regression") to limit our imagination of a possible future.
+At the same time, old words and old meanings threaten (through "paradigmatic regression") to limit our imagination of a possible future.

 In the section beginning on p.
 82, Landow discusses how the terms "read, write, and text" as so heavily infused with the paradigm of the print medium that using them in a hypertext environment inevitably distorts their meaning and creates ambiguity.